loretoavoces/loretoavoces/README.md

 ## Hi there, I´m Loreto Álvarez!! 👋
-<p>I´m a full-stack web developer and a publicist.
-I just finished the web development bootcamp at Ironhack Madrid and now I'm improving everything I've learned :robot: </p>
+<p>I´m a Full Stach web developer and a publicist, graduated on the Intensive Web Development Bootcamp at Ironhack Madrid.
+Now working as a Front-end developer on NTTDATA Spain :robot: </p>

 ### A little more about me_
 Full Stack Web Developer Bootcamp <i><a href="https://www.ironhack.com/es">Ironhack Madrid</a></i> </br>